Mark Strickland

-Mark Strickland (born July 14, 1970) is an American former professional basketball player and coach, who had a career in the NBA from 1995 to 2002 and was the head coach of the Oshawa Power of the National Basketball League of Canada.
+Mark Strickland (born July 14, 1970) is an American former professional basketball player and coach, who had a career in the National Basketball Association (NBA) from 1995 to 2002 and was the head coach of the Oshawa Power of the National Basketball League of Canada.
 A 6'9" 210 lb forward born in Atlanta, Strickland played college basketball at Temple University, where he also majored in sports management.

 As well as playing in the NBA, he also played in the CBA and USBL.